North Wales Clinical Psychology Programme (NWCPP) / Rhaglen Seicoleg Glinigol Gogledd Cymru (RSGGC)

 North Wales has a rich cultural diversity.
 A significant proportion of the population in North Wales speak Welsh as their first language.
 There are several diverse cultural communities in North Wales, reflecting recent and past mobility from other countries.

-All of the criteria below are used in the short-listing process, obtaining the required information from the Clearing House application and academic transcript.
+All of the criteria below are used in the short-listing process.
+Required information is obtained from the Clearing House application and your academic transcript.
 Criteria identified with a * refer to the minimum requirements that all candidates need to meet.
 These criteria are assessed by NHS clinical psychologists and programme staff.

-If English is not your first language, you will be required to provide proof that you possess an adequate level of English competence.
+If English is not your first language, you will be required to provide evidence that you possess an adequate level of English competence.
 You need to have obtained level 8 on the IELTS scheme*, with no elements below 7.5.
 This does not apply to Welsh/English bilingual candidates.
-Having completed an academic psychology programme in the UK through the medium of English will be considered proof of your English language competence.
+Having completed an academic psychology programme in the UK through the medium of English, will be considered evidence of your English language competence.

-The Programme is an equal opportunities organisation and welcomes candidates from all backgrounds and ages.
+The Programme is an equal opportunities employer and welcomes candidates from all backgrounds and ages.
 The Programme also operates the Disability Confident Scheme.
-The minimum criteria identified above with a * are applied when you have indicated in Basics - Disability Scheme section of the application that you want your application to be rated under this scheme.
+The minimum criteria identified above with a * are applied when you have indicated, in the Basics section of your application, that you want your application to be rated under this scheme.
 Please contact Carolien Lamers for further information and to discuss support that can be made available to you during the selection process and any reasonable adjustments that might be required during training.

-Local NHS clinical psychologists, People Panel members and programme staff are involved in all aspects of the selection process, applying the criteria as set out in the Entry Requirements section above.
+Local NHS clinical psychologists, People Panel members and programme staff are involved in all aspects of the selection process, applying the criteria as set out above under Entry Requirements.
 If you have not been short-listed for interview, we strongly recommend you check your details against our selection criteria.

-Usually we interview three times the number of training places.
-The interview panels usually consist of local clinical psychologists, People Panel members and programme team members and involve the assessment of clinical, academic, research and reflective skills as well as suitability for clinical training.
+Usually we interview three times the number of funded training places.
+The interview panels usually comprise local clinical psychologists, People Panel members and programme team members and involves the assessment of clinical, academic, research and reflective skills, as well as suitability for clinical training.
 Throughout the interview process you will be supported by programme staff, who do their utmost to put you at your ease.
 All candidates will be contacted as soon as the interview panels have made their decision.
 You will also be offered a time to call for further feedback.
-The interviews are scheduled to take place 16-20 March 2020.
+The interviews for 2021 are scheduled to take place 22-26 March.

 Fitness to Practise is a requirement of all professions registered with the Health & Care Professions Council (HCPC).
 During training (pre-registration), monitoring of Fitness to Practise is the responsibility of programmes.
 Candidates should refer to the HCPC standards for a definition of Fitness to Practise.